justmejay/grasscommscript/README.md

 Download and install kiwi browser (https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en)

-Login to grass web and go to dashboard, then go to developer tools.
+Login to grass web and go to dashboard, then go to __Developer tools of kiwi browser__.

 Paste this -